yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/xcluster-replication/_index.md

 - During setup, xCluster DR ensures that both universes have identical copies of the data (using backup and restore to synchronize), and configures the DR replica to be read-only.
 - During switchover, xCluster DR waits for all remaining changes on the DR primary to be replicated to the DR replica before switching over.
-- During both switchover and failover, xCluster DR also promotes the DR replica from read only to read and write, and demotes (when possible) the original DR primary from read and write to read only.
+- During both switchover and failover, xCluster DR promotes the DR replica from read only to read and write; during switchover, xCluster DR demotes (when possible) the original DR primary from read and write to read only.

 For all deployment models _other than_ active-active single-master, unidirectional replication configured at any moment in time, for transactional YSQL, use xCluster replication directly instead of xCluster DR.